 Coronaviruses are transmitted in droplets released from the respiratory system.
 We release these droplets as we sneeze, cough or speak.
 It's thought that the viruses are also transmitted though personal contact, such as by shaking hands.
 In addition, a person may become infected when they touch a contaminated surface.

 Coronaviruses cause problems in the upper respiratory tract, but most of them don't produce a serious infection.
-The usual symptoms resemble those of the common cold and include a runny nose, sneezing, coughing, a sore throat and a fever.
-Most people have been infected by a coronavirus at some time and there may be multiple incidences of infection in a person's life.
+The usual symptoms resemble those of the common cold and include a runny nose, sneezing, coughing, a sore throat, and a fever.
+Most people have been infected by a coronavirus at some time.
+There may be multiple incidences of infection in a person's life.
 The affected person usually recovers without help.

 Coronoviruses may sometimes cause problems in the lower respiratory tract, such as pneumonia, but these problems generally occur in people who have a weakened immune system or in elderly people.
-In some cases - especially in children - coronaviruses cause problems in the digestive tract.
+In some cases - especially in children - the viruses cause problems in the digestive tract.

 Antiviral drugs are available to treat some viral infections, but most can't be cured by drugs.
 Doctors have to treat the symptoms rather than the infection itself.
 They can prescribe medications to reduce fever, relieve pain and make breathing easier, for example.
 Although the body has to destroy the virus on its own, medical support can be very helpful.

-In contrast to the coronaviruses that cause relatively benign infections, some coronaviruses can cause serious symptoms and may be deadly.
+While most coronaviruses cause relatively benign infections, some can cause serious symptoms and may be deadly.
 The SARS virus and the MERS virus are examples.
 Their full names are SARS-CoV and MERS-CoV, where CoV stands for coronavirus.